Chase Sapphire Preferred Card: $750 Bonus Offer

 Overview of fees and terms

-• Sign-up bonus: 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening; that's $750 when redeemed for travel through Chase Travel℠.
+- Sign-up bonus: Get up to $750 in Chase Travel℠ value.
+Earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.

-• Other benefits: $50 annual Hotel Credit.
+- Other benefits: $50 annual Hotel Credit.
 Get $50 in statement credits annually for hotel stays booked through Chase Travel℠.
 And on each yearly anniversary of opening your account, you get a 10% points bonus on total purchases made the previous year.
+Get complimentary access to DashPass which unlocks $0 delivery fees and lower service fees for a minimum of one year when you activate by December 31, 2027.

-• Redemption: Get 25% more value when you redeem for airfare, hotels, car rentals and cruises through Chase Travel℠.
-For example, 60,000 points are worth $750 toward travel.
+- Redemption: Get 25% more value when you redeem for airfare, hotels, car rentals and cruises through Chase Travel℠.
+For example, 60,000 points are worth about $750 toward travel.
 You can transfer Chase points to a partner like British Airways at a one-to-one ratio, where one Chase point is equal to one British Airways frequent flyer point.
 But if you book your trip through the Chase Travel℠ portal, your points are worth 1.25 miles on British Airway's frequent flier program.
-This 25% boost does not expire, but is built in the Chase Travel program.
+This 25% boost does not expire but is built into the Chase Travel program.

 Chase Travel transfer partners